-Coco Gauff somehow found a way to double-fault herself to another narrow Canadian Open victory, rallying back from being a set and break behind to top Russia's Veronika Kudermetova in three sets, 4-6, 7-5, 6-2.
+Coco Gauff somehow found a way to double-fault herself to another narrow Canadian Open victory, rallying back from behind to top Russia's Veronika Kudermetova in three sets, 4-6, 7-5, 6-2.
 Gauff's performance followed a second round that featured 14 double-faults, which she also managed to pull out over fellow American Danielle Collins.
 As for the third-round matchup, Gauff is choosing to take a more optimistic route.

 “I'm sure everyone can read my body language,” Gauff joked.
 “So I don't think I'm going to be that nice to myself.
 Mentally, I'm very proud of myself.
 There are obviously parts of my games I have to work on, and one of those is the serve.”